About Mid-South ACT

 Dr. Buggey began this effort to educate teachers in assistive technology following a needs assessment of the region.
 He visited numerous schools and the Arlington Developmental Center and was appalled at the lack of assistive technology applications.
 This was especially true for alternative communication systems.
 Many persons with cerebral palsy were placed in institutions or classes for students with severe cognitive disabilities because they did not have the opportunity to express themselves.
 Most did not have access to literacy because they lacked the motor skills necessary to open a book and turn pages.
 Most lacked even basic self-help skills because people were administering care rather than teaching empowerment through adaptive equipment.
 The reason why this situation existed was, and is, quite obvious.
 Shelby County was the only area in the state that is not served by an Assistive Technology Center.
 Assistive Technology Centers provide assessments, training, and fitting of appropriate equipment.
 Without such a center, Shelby County has fallen drastically behind the state and country and, has thus under served its population of citizens with developmental disabilities.

-Later, Dr. Janna Robertson was hired as a special education professor in the College of Education, Health and Human Sciences.
+Later, Dr. Janna Robertson was hired as a special education professor in the College of Education.
 Dr. Robertson added to the Center's expertise for the Assistive Technology Center to transcend merely being an aid to being a resource for pre-service teachers.
 The next step was to establish a fully functional, fully accredited, regional Assistive Technology Center to serve the needs of the Mid-South Region.

 In December of 1998, The Center established ties with the University of Memphis Foundation as a not-for-profit organization.
 At this time we changed the name of the center to the Mid-South Access Center for Technology (ACT).
 The ACT has a board comprised of members of various community organizations, parents, and persons with disabilities.
 Many of the advisory board members have expertise in the areas of assistive technology and services to individuals with disabilities.
 Most of the Advisory Board members are involved with agencies with whom we have established collaborative agreements.
 ACT became a member of the Alliance for Technology Access (ATA) on July 1, 1999.
 This membership will allow ACT to receive and disseminate information to 48 other nationally recognized sites and to over 70 vendors who collaborate with these sites.
 Mid-South ACT is the first ATA site associated with a university; thus, we are in a unique situation for research and development activities and dissemination.
 We were awarded year 3 of a $35,000 grant by the Tennessee Department of Education to assist in establishing a regional Assistive Technology Center.
 We currently have contracts with the Tennessee's Early Intervention System (T.E.I.S.), the State Department of Vocational Rehabilitation, and are Waiver Provider for the Members of the Class-Action law suit.